 infliximab is available only with your doctor's prescription.

 Once a medicine has been approved for marketing for a certain use, experience may show that it is also useful for other medical problems.
 Although these uses are not included in product labeling, infliximab injection is used in certain patients with the following medical conditions:

 - Takayasu disease (blood vessel problem) that is not responding to treatment.

 Before Using infliximab

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For infliximab, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to infliximab or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of infliximab injection for the treatment of Crohn's disease or ulcerative colitis in children 6 years of age and older.
-However, safety and efficacy have not been established in children younger than 6 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of infliximab injection for the treatment of Crohn disease or ulcerative colitis in children 6 years and older.
+However, safety and efficacy have not been established in children younger than 6 years.